 Pest control advice and fees - Bed Bugs

-If you have a three bedroom house or less we can treat bed bugs for you at a charge of £94.50 (including VAT) for this service.
-This includes up to two revisits if the infestation is not eradicated.
+If you have a three bedroom house or less we can treat bed bugs for you.
+How much does this service cost?
+View the table of charges.
+The fee includes up to two revisits if the infestation is not eradicated.

 Any request for a revisit must be made within two weeks of the date of the initial treatment otherwise the full fee will be charged for any further treatment.

 Book a pest control service. (domestic properties only)